mmisty/cypress-allure-adapter/README.pack.md

 ```
 #### Before run

 Some operations like writing environment information, execution info or categories definitions
 should be done once for a run.

-To do that you need to modify your setupNodeEvents function :
+To do that you need to modify your setupNodeEvents function:
  ```javascript
    // cypress.config.ts
    import { configureAllureAdapterPlugins } from '@mmisty/cypress-allure-adapter/plugins';